-You can also use Canvas Delay Steps to delay a step until an exact date, until a specific day, or until a specific day of the week.
+You can also use this component to delay a different step until an exact date, until a specific day, or until a specific day of the week.

 Create a delay

 To create a delay, first add a step to your Canvas.
 Drag and drop the Delay component from the sidebar, or click the plus button at the bottom of a step and select Delay.

 - A Delay component can only connect to one next step.

 You can choose the type of delay before the next message in your Canvas.
 You can either set a delay for your users to last until after a designated time period, or delay your users until a specific date and time.

-The After a duration option allows you to delay users for a set number of seconds, minutes, hours, days or weeks, and at a specific time.
+The After a duration option allows you to delay users for a set number of seconds, minutes, hours, days, or weeks, and at a specific time.
 For example, you can delay users for four hours or for one day.
 Note the difference between how “days” and “calendar days” are calculated.
 A “day” is 24 hours and calculated from the time the user enters the Delay step.
 A “calendar day” means that a day is the period from when the user enters the Delay step to midnight in their time zone.

 The Until a specific date option allows you to hold users in the step until a specific date and time.